csci338/fall2024/pages/_assignments/project01.md

 {% expandable expanded="true" level=3 title="2.
 Building Your Docker Container" %}
 1. Make sure that Docker is running
-1. Then, from within the `project01` directory, issue the following Docker command:
+1. Then, from within the `project01` directory on your command line, issue the following Docker command:
    ```bash
    docker compose up
    ```